On War and Gold

 • Is often counterfeited.

 • Can be printed at will by politicians and Central Banks for insider use.

 • Can burn and/or decompose.

 In short, gold is superior to centrally-controlled currency in nearly every facet.
-It is not perfect, but it is the best that we have seen thus far as a civilization.
+It is not perfect, but it is the best that we have found thus far in 5,000 years of civilization.